The-Diamond-Sword-Productions/Minecraft-Sparkling-Server-Hosting-Tool/README.md

 # Minecraft-Sparkling-Server-Hosting-Tool
-This is a free server Hosting Tool.
+This is a free Minecraft server Hosting Tool.

 Here you can find all versions of this tool -> https://github.com/The-Diamond-Sword-Productions/Minecraft-Sparkling-Server-Hosting-Tool/releases